Walter Reuther: Walk to Freedom, 1963

 The Walk to Freedom was a mass march during the Civil Rights Movement on June 23, 1963, in Detroit, Michigan.
 The purpose of the demonstration was to protest racism, segregation, and the brutality inflicted upon civil rights activists in the South as well as the discrimination facing African-Americans in the North such as inequality in hiring, wages, education, and housing.
 In some ways, it was considered a dress rehearsal for the March on Washington for Jobs and Freedom, which was scheduled for two months later.
 An estimated 125,000 people attended and it was the largest civil rights demonstration in the nation's history up to that date.

-Reuther mobilized support for the protest and donated office space at the UAW's headquarters Solidarity House for Martin Luther King, Jr. to organize the event.
+Reuther mobilized support for the protest and donated office space at the UAW's headquarters Solidarity House for Martin Luther King Jr. to organize the event.
 Along with others, including King, Reuther marched down Woodward Avenue and delivered remarks afterwards at Cobo Hall.
 It was there that King delivered his first version of his "I Have a Dream," speech, having penned it, at least partially, inside his office at Solidarity House.

 March on Washington, 1963

 The March on Washington for Jobs and Freedom was held in Washington, D.C., on Wednesday, August 28, 1963.
 The protest sought to advocate for the civil and economic rights of African Americans.
-Along with the Big Six and three white religious leaders, Reuther helped organize the march.
+Along with the Big Six and three white religious leaders, Mathew Ahmann, Eugene Carson Blake, and Rabbi Joachim Prinz, Reuther helped organize the march.
 Originally, the march was planned to take place outside of the Capitol Building.
 Reuther, however, persuaded the other organizers to move the march to the Lincoln Memorial.
 He believed the Lincoln Memorial would be less threatening to Congress and the occasion would be more appropriate underneath the gaze of Abraham Lincoln's statue.
-The committee, notably Rustin, agreed to move the site on the condition that Reuther pay for a $19,000 sound system so that everyone on the National Mall could hear the speakers and musicians.
+The committee, notably Bayard Rustin, agreed to move the site on the condition that Reuther pay for a $19,000 sound system so that everyone on the National Mall could hear the speakers and musicians.